TREYWANGCQU/blog.reaticle.com/_posts/2020-06-27-termux-storage.md

 ---
-title: Unexpecting tips to termux
+title: Tips to Unexpected Problems When Using Termux
 layout: post
 tags: Andriod Linux
 ---